ValleyAudio/ValleyRackFree/README.md

 All controls have a CV input to control them.
 These are the silver jacks.

+### Dexter

+In brief, Dexter is an FM wavetable oscillator.
+See the Dexter Quick Start guide pdf for more information.

 ## Todo
 * Topograph
     * Fix text flicker
+* Dexter
-* Trixie
+    * General code cleaning
-    * It's coming, be patient ;)

 ## Future

-I really want to focus on modules that are deep and versatile rather than "bread and butter stuff".
-The FM wavetable oscillator "Trixie" is in it's final development stage and will be out very soon (PhD work, it owns you haha).
+I really want to focus on modules that are deep and versatile rather than "bread and butter stuff.

-I've only just begun to get really into the Rack API.
-I can see a lot of promise for this project thanks to positive community spirit.
-I hope to produce more modules based on some of my existing work which mainly focuses on reverb and other effects.
+I hope to produce more modules based on some of my existing research work.

 ## License

 Topograph is covered by GPL-3.0

 Topograph's dependencies "Oneshot" and "Metronome" are covered by BSD-3-Clause

+Dexter is covered by BSD-3-Clause